Natural gas furnaces need adequate space and airflow to heat right.

 If you have a cat, put your litter box in another room.
-Cat urine contains ammonia, which could deteriorate your furnace’s heat exchanger.
-Plus, the furnace could spread the stinky odors all over your home.
+Cat urine contains ammonia, which could corrode your furnace’s heat exchanger.
+Plus, the furnace could move the stinky odors around your home.

-You should also frequently clean by your furnace to block dust from developing.
+You should also frequently clean near your furnace to prevent dust from building up.

 Related: Is it Time for Furnace Service or Replacement?

-Whether you have to have furnace replacement or regular maintenance in Libertyville, TopTec can expertly handle your needs.
-Our highly trained technicians can work on any heating equipment model or brand.
+Whether you need furnace replacement or routine maintenance in Libertyville, TopTec can expertly take care of your needs.
+Our highly trained technicians can work on any HVAC model or brand.

 Call us at 847-362-0262 or use our online scheduler to get an appointment right away.